hanjie-chen/DL-Learning-Journey/Ch02-MultiLayerPerceptron/BackPropagation.md

 $$
 This generalization, which is a direct application of the chain rule in calculus, allows us to extend the backpropagation algorithm to networks of arbitrary depth.

+# Summary

+In this exploration of backpropagation and gradient descent, we've derived the adjustment formulas for weights and biases and understood the process of calculating partial derivatives through network layers.

+## Current Limitations

+While our derivation provides a solid foundation, it has some limitations:

+- Parameter adjustments are calculated independently, which is computationally inefficient.
+- Our approach doesn't leverage matrix operations, crucial for scaling to deep and wide networks.

+> Note: In the `Extending Adjustment Patterns to Deeper Network` section, we attempted to use matrices to express extended formulas.
+This approach can be refined with proper matrix derivation techniques.

+## Challenges in Matrix-Based Approach

+The next logical step is to transition from scalar calculations to matrix-based computations.
+However, this introduces a new challenge:

+- Understanding and applying matrix calculus, specifically deriving a function matrix with respect to its variable matrix.
+- Exploring tensor calculus, fundamental in modern deep learning frameworks.

+# Future Directions

+we may consider the following as next steps:

+1. Explore matrix calculus and tensor operations:
+   - Study the basics of matrix differentiation
+   - Understand concepts like the Jacobian and Hessian matrices
+2. Reformulate our backpropagation algorithm using matrix operations:
+   - Express forward propagation as matrix multiplications
+   - Derive the gradient descent steps using matrix calculus
+3. Implement vectorized versions of our algorithms:
+   - Utilize libraries like NumPy for efficient matrix operations
+   - Compare the performance with our element-wise approach

+For further reading on matrix calculus, consider: [The Matrix Calculus You Need For Deep Learning](https://arxiv.org/abs/1802.01528)